- Studying Law at Yale

 Prior to listing someone as a reference, have a frank conversation to be sure that he/she is comfortable with providing you with a strong, positive recommendation.
 Take the time to talk with them about your career interests as they relate to the employers to which you are applying.
 In addition, provide them with a copy of your resume so they can become familiar with your background and experience.

-Courses are listed on your transcript as soon as you commence the course selection process.
-For first-year students, that means that spring courses will be listed on your transcripts starting the first week of December.
-If you think your course selections may be a selling point to employers, you may wish to hold off on sending transcripts until your spring courses have been selected.
+Courses are listed on your transcript after the course bidding process closes.
+For rising second year students, that means that fall courses will be listed on your transcripts until late July after VIP bidding has closed.
+If you think your course selections may be a selling point to employers, you may wish to send an updated transcript to your VIP firms before your screening interview.
+A list of recruiting contacts for VIP firms can be found in CMS.

 For additional information about transcripts please consult the Registrar’s website.